-The Justice Lab Writing Collaborative was born out of the COVID-19 crisis.
+The Justice Lab at University of Wisconsin-Madison Writing Collaborative was born out of the COVID-19 crisis.
 Graduate students who were previously conducting fieldwork had to leave their sites as social distancing measures were implemented and IRB suspended all human subjects research.

 After a brief period of reflecting upon their research goals, we collectively decided to create a collaborative space to support each other.
 Graduate training is a liminal, isolating period as one hones their critical thinking skills.
 Under normal circumstances, the pressure for productivity and publications can lead to self-doubt, and studies have shown that graduate students are six times more likely to suffer from mental health issues.
 Under the grave situation created by COVID-19, normal pressures increased immensely, and we sought to create a space to support one another, our work, and our commitment to applying our research.
 This developed into a platform to advocate and create policy for the vulnerable populations who we research.

 From Monday through Thursday, we hold three-hour virtual sessions, broken into three 45- to 50-minute writing periods with 10- to 15-minute check-ins in between each writing period.
-Each day, between two and six students from the Justice Lab join the Writing Collaborative with Professor Eason.
+Each day, between two and six students from the Justice Lab at University of Wisconsin-Madison join the Writing Collaborative with Professor Eason.